nadult/FreeFT/readme.md

 Compiled binaries can be downloaded from SourceForge [https://sourceforge.net/projects/freeft](https://sourceforge.net/projects/freeft/files)

-Note: master branch is currently unstable, because FreeFT is updated to the latest version of libfwk.
+Note: master branch is currently unstable, because FreeFT is being updated to the latest version of libfwk.

 ## Building
 To compile a linux environment with Clang 8.0 is recommended (G++ 9.0 or newer can also be used).